St Faith’s – December 1952

 Jeremy did not excite me, but he was attractive.
 It could prove useful to have a lapdog, to squire me on nights out.

-This is installment is submitted for Wicked Wednesday – if you use the hyperlink you will see others who are participating where the prompt is “Independence”.
+This is chapter is submitted for Wicked Wednesday – if you use the hyperlink you will see others who are participating where the prompt is “Independence”.
+If you follow this link you can read the next installment of Delphine’s Schooldays on Eve’s blog.